The Same Old Story: Plot

 Olivia and Peter turn to an expert in progeria, Dr. Penrose (Mark Blum), to try to learn more about rapid aging, but Dr. Penrose cannot help them further, though Peter suspects he is hiding something.
-Unseen by the Fringe division, Dr. Penrose visits an abandoned warehouse and meets the murderer, Christopher (Derek Cecil), his son, who suffers from rapid aging syndrome.
+Unseen by the Fringe division, Dr. Penrose visits an abandoned warehouse and meets the murderer, Christopher (Derek Cecil), his son, who has rapid aging syndrome.
 Penrose warns Christopher to be careful and that they only need one more woman to complete the process.
 By this time, Charlie has found a recent murder victim killed in the same fashion as Olivia's serial murderer.
 At Walter's lab, they identify the pituitary gland has been removed.
 They rationalize the murderer must extract hormones from the glands to slow down his own aging process.
 Walter hypothesizes they can discover the location of the crime by looking at the images left in the woman's optical nerves induced by the paralyzing sedative.
 Borrowing an electronic pulse camera from Massive Dynamic, they discover the image of a suspension bridge near Stoughton and identify the likely location from which it was viewed—the same warehouse that Dr. Penrose visited.
 The FBI converge on the building, and Olivia and Peter find Penrose about to cut into another victim.
 Olivia chases off after Christopher, who eventually succumbs to his rapid aging and dies, while Peter, after nicking Penrose with a bullet, confers with Walter to apply a makeshift defibrillator to bring the victim back to life.

 As they wrap up the case, Olivia, Peter, and Walter complete forms to finalize their position in the Fringe division.
 When Peter is out of earshot, Walter learns from Olivia that the FBI medical files on Peter's childhood are void of any details.